 Jones is more likely to be the economist.
 Smith is advocating the elimination of pollution by only considering the obvious benefits and not considering the serious costs of eliminating all pollution (such as costs incurred from finding an alternative to fossil fuels).
 Jones probably determined that the costs of eliminating all pollution are higher than the benefits from eliminating it.

 12. A friend pays for your lunch.
 Is this an example of a “free lunch”?
-Why or why not.
+Why or why not?

 This is not an example of a free lunch, since your friend could have bought something else with the money she used to buy your lunch.